garrettbates/garrettdbates.com/_posts/2024-07-07-why-use-onion-layering.md

 ---
 layout: post
 title:  "Why use onion layering?"
-date:   2024-07-07 03:51:45 -0700
+last_modified_at: 2024-07-10 10:17:00 -0000
-categories: jekyll update
+categories: blog software-architecture
 ---

 ## Context
-If you first need an overview on *what* onion layering is and its relationship to other architectures check out some of my favorite resources on the topic here 👉 [what is onion layering?](#what-is-onion-layering)
+If you first need an overview on *what* onion layering is and its relationship to other architectures check out some of my favorite resources on the topic here 👉 [what is onion layering?](#related-articles)

 The rest of the post provides a terse overview of *why* someone might pursue onion layering with a few examples.